-Encourages a critical analysis of current programmes provided by midwives and other health educators for families during the child-bearing and child-rearing phases.
+Encourages a critical analysis of current programmes provided by midwives and other health educators for families during the childbearing and child-rearing phases.
 Will provide a theoretical base for midwives already involved in the delivery of such programmes, and enable midwives who are not educators in the formal sense to enter this field of midwifery.
-Will incorporate knowledge from both the biological and behavioural sciences in order to prepare a practitioner who is able to guide parents through the maze of conflicting and controversial advice which is given in this phase of the life span.
+Will incorporate knowledge from both the biological and behavioural sciences in order to prepare a practitioner who is able to guide parents maze through the of conflicting controversial advice which is given in this phase of the life span.